syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Formatting.md

 ### Cell Styles

 Cell styles is a collection of pre-defined styles with multiple formatting characteristics to apply several formats in one step.
-You can apply cell style for a cell using `cell style` option in ribbon `HOME` tab.
+You can apply cell style for a cell using `Cell Styles` option in ribbon `HOME` tab.
 The following screenshot illustrate this,

 ![](Formatting_images/Formatting_img7.png)